AshtonStephens/junior_design_greige/README.md

 # Junior Design - Autonomous Cars
 ## Teams Greige and Zinnobar

 Junior design is a course that undergraduate Electrical and Computer Engineers take at Tufts that is intended to prepare them for the real world of product design.
-In the course, students are given unclear spec sheets, a
+The project boils down to creating an autonomous car that completes a route and some sort of challenge.

+Creating an autonomous vehicle is hard under normal circumstances -

+Key details of the course are:
+- Every robot is made by a team of 3 Electrical engineering students.
+- Each team member needs to keep an engineering notebook documenting the design process adn parts of the circuit for reference
+-

+What makes this project hard is:
+- Every part of the bot is made using rudimentary circuit components except the arduino processor and the physical internals of the motors.
+- all rudimentary parts used in the project have spec sheets with somewhat wrong data
+- all parts used have enough variation to make the programming of those components significantly different.

 # Challenges
 ## Challenge 1